What needs permission in a Conservation Area?

 Loft Conversion

 Roof extensions in conservation areas require planning permission.
 If the roof requires the raising of the eaves or ridge levels this should be carefully considered, and it is unlikely to be acceptable if it alters the uniform line of a terrace of properties, for example.
-The aim should be to keep alterations to the outside of the roof to a minimum.
 Refer to our Adopted Local Plans section for more guidance on roof extensions design.
 For any further information check with the Pre-application advice.

 Extensions, Render & Cladding